-- Confidentiality, Capacity & Consent

-- Online Content

 - Principles of effective communication

 - Accessible writing to and for patients

-- · Records and Record Keeping
+- Records and record keeping

-- Learning and presenting at Journal Clubs
+- Learning and presenting at journal clubs

-- Exploring Ethical dilemmas:
+- Exploring ethical dilemmas:

 - Confidentiality

 - Consent

 - Vulnerable patients

-April - June

-• Introduction to Leading for Patient Safety
+April - June Introduction to Leading for Patient Safety

-- Online Content
+Online Content

-- Shared decision making
+- Shared decision making - Teaching juniors

-- Teaching juniors
+- Virtual Tutorial

-- · Leading for quality and patient safety
+- Leading for quality and patient safety

 - A culture of patient safety

-- · Near misses, errors, human factors in context
+- Near misses, errors, human factors in context

-Year Two

-During year two completion of the online module Delirium is required.

-July - September

-- Ethics: Bias & Legality
+July - September Ethics: Bias and Legality 7 Online Content ٠ Virtual Tutorial Research design Introduction to rein clinical practice Evidence apprais Communicating for a provident of the providence of and methods esearch e al findings recognising proving quality ad quality strategies October - Decembe r Communication: Pat tients and Emotional Intelligence Online Content • Virtual Tutorial Leadership styles and multidisciplinary teamwork Building time management skills Data management Communicating in the clinical environment Literature reviews and systematic searches Communication: self-reflection Supporting colleagues with stress Supporting the second victim January - March A dverse Events, Near Mi sses and Errors Online Content Virtual Tutorial Communicate wi senior colleagues An introduction to threat and error management Raising safety concerns Engaging with open disclosure

+April - June Increased Responsibility: Stepping up to Reg

 - Online Content

-- Research design and methods

-- Introduction to research in clinical practice

-- Evidence appraisal

-- Communicating findings

-- Describing and recognising approaches to improving quality

-- Identify safety and quality strategies

-- A QI approach to audit

-- Exploring Ethical dilemmas and recognise risk of bias

-- Bias and socio-cultural diversity

-- · Ethical laws and legislation

-October - December

-- Communication: Patients and Emotional Intelligence

-- Online Content

-- Leadership styles and multidisciplinary teamwork

-- Building time management skills

-- Data management

-- Communicating in the clinical environment

-- Literature reviews and systematic searches

-- Communication: self-reflection

-- Supporting colleagues with stress

-- Supporting the second victim

-January - March

-- Adverse Events, Near Misses and Errors

-- Online Content

-- Communicate with senior colleagues

-- Virtual Tutorial

-- An introduction to threat and error management

-- Raising safety concerns

-- Engaging with open disclosure

-- Reporting Medical Error & Adverse events

-April - June

-- · Increased Responsibility: Stepping up to Reg

-- Online Content
+Physician wellbeing:

-- Physician Wellbeing: becoming a registrar
+- becoming a registrar

 - Equity in healthcare

 - Sustainable use of resources

 - Assess functional capacity for decision making

 - Virtual Tutorial

-- · Managing the deteriorating patient,
+- Managing the deteriorating patient

-- situation awareness,
+- Situation awareness

+Clinical judgement and

-- · clinical judgement and decision making
+- decision making

-The MRCPI Examination
+2.4 The MRCPI Examination

-In order to qualify for a BST certificate of completion in General Internal Medicine the Trainee will be required to pass the MRCPI examination.
+In order to qualify for a BST certificate of completion in General Internal Medicine, the Trainee will be required to pass the MRCPI examination.
 The Trainee is required to complete the MRCPI within the two years of the BST programme, and there is ample opportunity to complete the MRCPI within 2 years of training as outlined below.

-Each trainee should attempt Part I and Part II in Year 1
+Each Trainee should attempt Part I and Part II in Year 1